vandbt/typescript-datastructure/README.md

 # Typescript datastructure

-This is Typescript Data Structure prject, but It's not aim to Fast, Light, and Powerful implementation.
+This is Typescript Data Structure project, but It's not aim to Fast, Light, and Powerful implementation.

 ## Motivation
 This project aims to show how Typescript (Typed Language) solves well-known software problem.
 That's why This project implements data structures.